Obama’s Overtime Rule is Officially No More

 U.S. District Judge Amos Mazzant, the same judge who had blocked the rule with a temporary injunction in November of last year, ruled that while the President Obama’s Labor Department did have the authority to establish a salary threshold, the threshold was set so high that it rendered the assessment of a worker’s duties in determining overtime eligibility irrelevant.

-“This significant increase would essentially make an employee’s duties, functions or tasks irrelevant if the employee’s salary falls below the new minimum salary level,” Mazant said.
+“This significant increase would essentially make an employee’s duties, functions, or tasks irrelevant if the employee’s salary falls below the new minimum salary level,” Mazzanti said.

 The rule, which would have updated the overtime regulations for the first time since 1975, was contested in court by 21 states and business advocacy groups.
 Nevada Attorney General Adam Paul Laxalt, who represented the 21-state coalition, released a statement on August 31.